TL;DR

 - 3% canceled their accounts

-Several customers specifically said our handling of the breach increased their trust.
-They'd seen other companies try to hide breaches, and our transparency stood out.
+Several customers specifically said the company's handling of the breach increased their trust.
+They'd seen other companies try to hide breaches, and the transparency stood out.

 The Recovery Cost